Titles and Roles

 - Professor, Department of Radiology and Imaging Sciences

 - Discovery and Developmental Therapeutics

-Dr. Mao is a Distinguished Investigator of the Academy of Radiological Research, and Chair and Charter Member of the NIH Study Section for Molecular Imaging and Probe Development.
+Dr. Mao directs the Precision and Quantitative Imaging and Image-Guided Technology Program and the Laboratory of Functional and Molecular Imaging and Nanomedicine (LFMI&N).
+He is also past Chair and Charter Member of the NIH Study Section for Molecular Imaging and Probe Development.

 Dr. Mao received his PhD from Georgia State University in Atlanta, Georgia and a MS from Nanjing University in Nanjing, China.